SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 The remaining sections of this chapter describe these features.
 Also, you should understand that Steeltoe's Hystrix implementation follows the Netflix implementation closely.
 As a result, its worthwhile to review the [Netflix documentation](https://github.com/Netflix/Hystrix/wiki) in addition to this documentation.
 Pay particular attention to the [How it Works](https://github.com/Netflix/Hystrix/wiki/How-it-Works) section as it provides a [Flow Chart](https://github.com/Netflix/Hystrix/wiki/How-it-Works#Flow) explaining how a command executes and how the default [Circuit Breaker](https://github.com/Netflix/Hystrix/wiki/How-it-Works#CircuitBreaker) transitions between the CLOSED, OPEN and HALF-OPEN states.
 It also provides details on how the [Bulkhead pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/bulkhead) is implemented by using isolation techniques that employ [Threads and Thread Pools](https://github.com/Netflix/Hystrix/wiki/How-it-Works#isolation).

-The Steeltoe Hystrix framework supports the following .NET application types:

-* ASP.NET (MVC, WebForm, WebAPI, WCF)
-* ASP.NET Core
-* Console apps (.NET Framework and .NET Core)

 ## Usage

-You should have a good understanding of how the new .NET [configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before you start to use the Hystrix framework.
+You should have a good understanding of how the .NET [configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before you start to use the Hystrix framework.
 A basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is necessary to configure the framework.

 You should also have a good understanding of how the [ASP.NET Core Startup class](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) is used to configure the application services and the middleware used in the app.
 You should pay particular attention to the usage of the `Configure()` and `ConfigureServices()` methods.